Lessons for Beginners & Improvers

 Teacher: Jean Noble, has been dancing Scottish since she was a wee girl in Scotland.
 She became a tutor and trained many aspiring teachers to gain their Teacher Certificates.
 She has a gentle, precise manner, and an impish sense of humour.
 She will tell you many stories.

-The parish hall of Calvin Presbyterian has a 65-yr history of hosting Scottish country dancing.
-The room has a sprung wood floor, and it’s handy to the subway (5-minute walk north from St Clair Station).
-There is Green P Parking just next door to the church.
+Calvin Presbyterian has a 65-yr history of hosting Scottish country dancing.
+The room has a good wood floor, and the church is handy to the subway (5-minute walk north from St Clair Station).
+There is Green P Parking just next door.

 Lower Hall of Calvin Presbyterian Church, 26 Delisle Ave <map>, just off Yonge, just north of St Clair.